Self-Assessment Tool for Official Languages Best Practices

 Is it difficult for you to respect the official languages requirements or to apply best practices in your daily work due to a lack of confidence or competence in your second-language skills?

 The resources offered by the Canada School of Public Service may be useful.
 The School supports official language learning and the maintenance of language skills for public servants across the country.
-It thus contributes to strengthening the culture of bilingualism within the public service.
+It thus contributes to strengthening a culture of bilingualism within the public service.

 Did you know?